The 2016 Annual Gala

 Presenting the Norman Vincent Peale

 New York, NY 10017

 History of the Award

 The Norman Vincent Peale Award for Positive Thinking Annual Gala benefits the Blanton-Peale Institute and Counseling Center, a non-sectarian, non-denominational organization founded in 1937 by the internationally renowned pastor and author, the Rev. Dr. Norman Vincent Peale, (“The Power of Positive Thinking”) and psychiatrist Smiley Blanton, M.D.
 Blanton-Peale brings together the insights of the ever-evolving fields of psychotherapy and of the great spiritual traditions to help men and women, families, clergy, and caregivers manage the psychological, emotional, and spiritual issues of everyday life.

 Blanton-Peale is a strategic partner with New York Theological Seminary, through which our students may earn a Doctor of Ministry degree in psychoanalysis and pastoral care.
-The Institute and the Seminary are also collaborating to offer future joint programs in marriage and family therapy and in pastoral care studies.

 Proceeds from the Gala provide financial support for students-in-training, particularly to those from underrepresented cultures, subsidized counseling fees for those in need, our new initiatives, and expanded enrichment courses.

 For many years, Blanton-Peale has honored men and women whose accomplishments mirror the positive thinking of our founders.
 At the very heart of Dr. Peale and psychiatrist Dr. Smiley Blantons’s positive thinking approach was the belief that psychology and religion could inform and enhance one another in such a way that helped alleviate human suffering.
 Over the years, our Norman Vincent Peale Awardees, through their lives, their work, and their witness, have reflected that belief.